aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/convert-dwg-to-image/_index.md

 ```

 ### Step 5: Export to PDF – The Final Save
+`PdfOptions` holds PDF‑specific output parameters for the conversion process.
 Wrap the rasterization options in a `PdfOptions` object and save the result.
-The output file will be a PDF that reflects the filtered entities and the custom resolution you set.

 ```java
 PdfOptions pdfOptions = new PdfOptions();